Kenyan police clash with protesters as anger over bad governance and police brutality spreads

 Parliament and the president’s office in the Kenya’s capital were barricaded with razor wire, with all access roads blockaded by police.

-The protests, which have now spread to major cities including Mombasa, Kisumu, Nakuru and Nyahururu, have morphed into calls for the president to resign due to what protesters are saying is poor governance.
+The protests, which have spread to major cities including Mombasa, Kisumu, Nakuru and Nyahururu, have morphed into calls for the president to resign over poor governance.

 Kenyan youth remain unhappy with the current administration due to corruption, rising cost of living and police brutality, and the recent death of a blogger in custody.
 The close-range shooting of a civilian during recent protests has exacerbated public anger.